 At LimeLight, we like to get input from our graphic designers, sales experts, content marketers, and even our project managers to bring our followers useful information on how to create a successful business through content marketing.

-The truth is, you need to leverage video in your social media content.
+The truth is, you need to leverage video in your social media marketing content.
 The more video you share, the more success you will find on social media.
 Video captures your audience’s eye more than a still image and it’s the simplest way to feed them information by showing them visually how you can solve a problem that they are facing.
 You have the ability to connect to your viewer in an emotional way.
 When they’ve connected with your company and your product, you’ve won.
 Facebook videos get over 8 billion video views each day.
 You deserve a portion of those!

 Want to chat about how LimeLight can support your social media marketing strategy?
 Get in touch – we’d love to talk!